26th SEPTEMBER 2026

 The experience.

-The route leaves the town of Graaff-Reinet in a North-Westerly direction.
-As the riders climb out of town and pass the Dam on the right the environment opens up into the Camdeboo National Park.
-With game dotted all over the horizon, riders will veer off the tar for a short section of single track.
-This will surely create some major splits in the groups.
-Six more kilometres of paved surface lead us to a left turn onto The Roodewal Loop, a pristine private road that starts out smooth and fast and culminates in a long, technical rocky climb up to the top of Ouberg.
+The route leaves Graaff-Reinet heading north-west.
+You climb out of town past the dam, and the landscape opens up into the Camdeboo National Park — game dotted across the horizon.
+A short section of single track takes you off the tar and gives the morning some shape early on.
+Six kilometres of paved road follow, leading to a left turn onto the Roodewal Loop — a private road that starts smooth and fast, then becomes a long, technical, rocky climb up to the top of Ouberg.

 ’24 Results